aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

 ## **Create SVG from a Memory String**

-You can create a document from a string content using **SVGDocument (`string, string`)** constructor.
+You can create a document from a string content using **SVGDocument ()** constructor.
 If your case is to create a document from a user string directly in your code and you don’t need to save it to a file, the following example could help you: we produce an SVG document that contains a circle with a radius of 50 pixels.

 {{< highlight java >}}
 using Aspose.Svg;